Alex Fisher: Exeter City

 On 25 June 2019, Fisher signed for League Two side Exeter City.
 He scored his first goal for the club in November, in a 1–1 draw against Cambridge United in the first round of the FA Cup.
 His first league goal for the club came in December, in a 3–2 win against Northampton Town.

 On 12 May 2021, it was announced that Fisher would leave Exeter at the end of the season, following the expiry of his contract.

 Newport County

 On 14 August 2021, Fisher signed for League Two side Newport County on a one-year contract.
 He made his debut for Newport on the same day as a second-half substitute in a 2–1 defeat against Mansfield Town.
 Fisher scored his first goal for Newport in a 1–0 win over Tranmere Rovers on 21 August 2021.
 He was released by Newport County at the end of the 2021–22 season.

 Yeovil Town

 On 14 July 2022, Fisher returned to National League club Yeovil Town on a two-year deal.
+He suffered a double leg break in a collision with Southend United's goalkeeper during their match at Huish Park on 1 April 2023.

+On 5 January 2024, Fisher rejoined National League side Oxford City on a one-month loan deal.
+At the end of the 2023–24 season, Fisher was released by Yeovil following the club's promotion from the National League South.

+Bath City

+On 5 August 2024, Fisher signed for National League South club Bath City after a successful trial period.